GrantMatejka/Julia_interp_kata/README.md

 +30 min: Created and pretty much finished presentation +1 hour: Added in support for closure and lambdas
 +30 min: Some more random work
++1.5 hour: Tried to get some parsing in but couldn't get much in, also finished presentation